jsiegenthaler/sendmailx/README.md

 The more complex the dateFormatString, the more secure the TOTP.

-The seed for the TOTP is used together with the PIN code to produce a one-time passcode, vhich is valid for the defined validityPeriod  (in config.json, in seconds).
+The dateFormatString is used together with the PIN code to produce a time-limited one-time passcode (TOTP), which is valid for the defined validityPeriod  (in seconds).

 ### PIN code
 The PIN code is a 4 to 6 digit numeric code which is used together with the dateFormatString to generate the TOTP.
 * Do not share the PIN code with anyone.
 * PIN codes that are too simple will be rejected by sendmailx.
-* Use a PIN code not staring with 0, containing 4 to 6 different digits.
+* Use a PIN code that does not start with 0, and contains 4 to 6 different digits.

 ## Setting the Authorised Email List
-sendmailx can be configured to only send emails to email addresses stored in the authorisedEmails section of the config.json file.
+sendmailx can be configured to only send emails to email addresses set in the authorisedEmails parameter.
 Restricting email addresses helps ensure that sendmailx does not get abused by anyone.

 If authorisedEmails is empty, then sendmailx will send to any email in the http GET command.